Take Action Following a SAP HANA Cloud Database Alert with SAP Automation Pilot

 Provide the following values.

-Update the conditions and action of an Alert Notification Service subscription such as the one created in step 5 of the tutorial Alerts in SAP HANA Database and Data Lake to use the conditions and action just created.
+Update the conditions and action of an Alert Notification service subscription, such as the one created in step 5 of the Alerts in SAP HANA Database and Data Lake tutorial to use the newly created conditions and action.

-.
-Additional details can be found at HDB Test Alert.Note, that multiple alerts will be triggered.
+Note that multiple alerts will be triggered.
 For example, alerts are sent with a status of CREATE, UPDATE, or CLOSE.
-Some alerts also have different thresholds or severity values such as ERROR, WARNING, or NOTICE.
+Some alerts have different thresholds or severity values such as ERROR, WARNING, or NOTICE.
 See also Alerts in SAP HANA Cloud.

 -